 <img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2612938547362&pd[em]=&noscript=1" /> Skip to Content

-London broil is a lean and mean cut of beef that is well-suited to the Dutch oven.
+London broil is a lean, flavorful cut of beef that’s perfect for low-and-slow cooking in a Dutch oven.

 The London broil has less fat than other cuts of beef making it delicious, but also requiring careful cooking lest it become too dry.